 Umpqua Festival of Lights.
 World’s Largest Nutcracker, Over 500,000 Lights, 3D Displays/Glasses, Over 90 Animated Displays, Santa Claus, Free Candy Canes, Wagon Rides, Holiday Village, Holiday Music, Chuck Wagon Dinner, Amazing light displays and Nutcracker Ballet kick off highly anticipated season.

-The 22nd season of the Umpqua Valley Festival of Lights is now underway at Riverforks Park near Roseburg, Oregon.
+The annual season of the Umpqua Valley Festival of Lights is now underway at Riverforks Park near Roseburg, Oregon.
 The Festival of Lights has become an annual tradition in Douglas County, drawing nearly 30,000 visitors in 2014 and generating hundreds of thousands of dollars for Rotary Club scholarships since beginning in 1993.

 The Umpqua Festival of Lights opens at Riverforks Park at 5:30 every night from now to January 1.